 “I just want to tell you that I stopped in Pörtschach to carry on the next day to Vienna.
 But the first day was so beautiful that I had to stay a second day.
 The second day was even more beautiful, so I will stay for the time being.”

-A number of smaller and bigger events take place throughout the season – World Body Painting Festival, International Tennis Tournaments, Beach Volley Ball Grand Slam, GTI and Harley Davidson Meeting, Johannes Brahms Competition and congresses of all sorts …
+A varied number of events take place throughout the season – World Body Painting Festival, International Tennis Tournaments (World ITF Seniors & the Werzer Generali Cup), GTI Meeting, Vespa Days, Harley Davidson Meeting, Johannes Brahms Competition and many interesting congresses…..

 Things worth seeing in Pörtschach: Blumenpromenade along the shore, Landspitz, Hohes Gloriette (view point), Hotel Schloss Leonstain with Court Yard and Brahms Bust, Ruine Alt- Leonstain, many old Villas and Buildings Wörthersee- Architecture like e.g. Werzer Badeanstalt, Villa Almrausch, Villa Venezia, Parkvilla Wörth.